pijll/18xx-unified-rules/games/18Chesapeake.md

 ## Stock Dealing Rounds

-During a SDR turn,
+During their turn,
-a player may
-sell certificates, then buy a certificate;
+a player can take the following actions, in order (all optional):
+* sell certificates
+* either start a company,
-or pass.
+or buy one share

 ### Buying